-Homemade Paleo Mayo takes just 2 minutes to make at home and tastes far better than store-bought.
-It’s also whole 30 approved and of course, cheaper too!
+Homemade Keto Mayonnaise takes just 2 minutes to make and tastes far better than store-bought.
+It's also whole-30 approved and of course, cheaper too!

 The name of my blog is calm eats and the images shared are carefully curated to represent a life of calm, slow moments, and lots and lots of free time.
 This is exactly what I'm dreaming of when I suddenly see a minion toy fly in my direction and quickly snap out of it.

 Yes, it's ideal but it's not reality.
 Anyone who has young kids and says otherwise is a liar, a lunatic, or has discovered nirvana.
 No, as any parent knows, life is packed with toys, chaos, crying, fighting, and the like along with being wondrous.

 It was a day like any other day, going about the usual stuff and preparing lunches when it dawned on me that I was missing the key ingredient - mayo.
 Yes, I could have gone the vegan route and worked on making a vegan version with avocado but my son, after years of loving it decided he's done with avocado "forever".
 So plan B. Make my own.